MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Materials and methods

-\paragraph{Missingness mechanism and imputation} We introduce missing values in \(\mathbf{X}\) and \(\mathbf{y}\) under a missing‑at‑random (MAR) mechanism.
-The first two covariates (\(X_1, X_2\)) are fully observed and drive missingness in all other variables (\(X_j, j > 2\)) and the outcome:
+\paragraph{Missingness mechanism and imputation} We introduced missing values in \(\mathbf{X}\) under a missing‑at‑random (MAR) mechanism.
+In addition to $\mathbf{y}$, the first two covariates, $\mathbf{X}_1$ and $\mathbf{X}_2$, were fully observed, with the latter two driving the missingness in all other variables ($\mathbf{X}_j,\; j > 2$):

-where \(R_{iv}=0\) indicates a missing value, \(\bm{\gamma} = (0.75, -0.5)^{\mathsf{T}}\), and the intercept \(\alpha\) is chosen such that the missingness proportion is approximately 30\%.
-Missing values are imputed using \textit{multivariate imputation by chained equations} (\texttt{MICE}) with predictive mean matching, generating \(M = 10\) imputed datasets.
-For each variable, only covariates with a Spearman correlation of at least 0.1 with the target are included in its imputation model.
+where \(R_{ij}=0\) indicates a missing value, \((\gamma_{1}, \gamma_{2})^{\mathsf{T}} = (0.75, -0.5)^{\mathsf{T}}\), and the intercept \(\gamma_{0}\) was chosen such that the missingness proportion was approximately 25\%.
+Missing values were imputed using multivariate imputation by chained equations (MICE; R package \texttt{mice}; \cite{vanBuuren.2011}) with predictive mean matching \cite{Little.1988}, generating $m=10$ imputed datasets.
+For each variable, only covariates with absolute Spearman correlation of $|\rho|\ge 0.10$ with the target variable were included in that variable’s imputation model.